kubernetes/website/content/en/docs/concepts/workloads/job.md

 ### Replication Controller

-Jobs are complementary to [Replication Controllers](/docs/user-guide/replication-controller).
+Jobs are complementary to [Deployments](/docs/concepts/workloads/deployment).
-A Replication Controller manages Pods which are not expected to terminate (e.g. web servers), and a Job manages Pods that are expected to terminate (e.g. batch tasks).
+A Deployment uses a ReplicaSet to manage Pods that are not expected to terminate (e.g. web servers), and a Job manages Pods that are expected to terminate (e.g. batch tasks).

 As discussed in [Pod Lifecycle](/docs/concepts/workloads/pods/pod-lifecycle/), `Job` is *only* appropriate for pods with `RestartPolicy` equal to `OnFailure` or `Never`.